Lothar Matthäus: Bulgaria national team

 On 23 September 2010, it was announced that Matthäus would be the new coach of the Bulgarian national team after the resignation of Stanimir Stoilov a few weeks earlier.
 His contract was for one year with the option for a two-year extension.

 He started with a 1–0 win against Wales in Cardiff on his debut.
 Matthäus led Bulgaria to their first win in 2010 and in the UEFA Euro 2012 qualification campaign.
 On 12 October 2010, he led Bulgaria to a 2–0 win over Saudi Arabia in a friendly.
 On 17 November 2010, in a friendly played in Sofia, Bulgaria lost to Serbia 0–1.
 Despite winning his first match in the qualifiers against Wales, Bulgaria under Matthäus were unable to qualify for Euro 2012, following draws with Switzerland and Montenegro, as well as a home loss against England.
 On 19 September 2011, it was revealed that Matthäus had been sacked.
 The match against Switzerland was his final match.

 In April 2018, he was one of 77 applicants for the vacant Cameroon national team job.

 Columnist and TV pundit

 From 2001 until 2009, in parallel and in-between his coaching jobs, Matthäus wrote a column for the German weekly sports magazine Sport Bild.

 He also worked as in-studio TV pundit on a variety of television networks during big football competitions: for the German pay television channel Premiere during the 2002 and 2006 FIFA World Cups, for the German channel ZDF during UEFA Euro 2004, for Eurosport during UEFA Euro 2008, for the Arabian network Al Jazeera Sports during the 2010 FIFA World Cup, for the Iranian channel IRIB during the 2014 FIFA World Cup and 2015 AFC Asian Cup, and for the British TV network ITV during UEFA Euro 2016.
-Since the 2012–13 Bundesliga season, he worked as an expert for the Pay TV broadcaster Sky Deutschland.
+Since the 2012–13 Bundesliga season, he has worked as an expert for the Pay TV broadcaster Sky Deutschland.

 He has further participated in a special É Campeão for the Brazilian channel SporTV.